Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Causes and Database Repairs

 \subsection{Abstract causes from abstract repairs}

-We can extrapolate an abstraction from the characterization of causes in terms of repairs of Section \ref{sec:tcauseRepair} by starting from an abstract {\em repair-semantics}, \ignore{$\mbox{{\sf S}-\!}\nit{Rep}(D,\kappa(Q))$,} $\nit{Rep}^{\!{\sf S}\!}(D,\kappa(Q))$, which identifies a class of intended repairs of instance $D$ w.r.t. the DC $\kappa(Q)$\ignore{, the \sfS{\em -repairs}}.
-By definition, $\nit{Rep}^{{\sf S}\!}(D,\kappa(Q))$ contains instances for $D$'s schema that satisfy $\kappa(Q)$ and depart from $D$ in some pre-specified minimal way \cite{Bertossi2011}.
+We can extrapolate from the characterization of causes in terms of repairs that we have shown in this section, by starting from an abstract {\em repair-semantics}, $\nit{Rep}^{\!{\sf S}\!}(D,\kappa(Q))$, which identifies a class of intended repairs of instance $D$ w.r.t. the DC $\kappa(Q)$.
+By definition, $\nit{Rep}^{{\sf S}\!}(D,\kappa(Q))$ contains instances for $D$'s schema that satisfy $\kappa(Q)$ and depart from $D$ in an ${\sf S}$-dependent minimal way \cite{Bertossi2011}.
 The most common repair semantics w.r.t.
 DCs is that of S-repairs, which are all subinstances of $D$.
-However, the minimality criterion does not have to be based on set inclusion (as is the case for S-repairs), and even more, the repairs do not have to be subinstances of $D$, even for DCs, as we will see in Section \ref{sec:arepairs}.
+However, the minimality criterion does not have to be based on set inclusion (as is the case for S-repairs).
+Even more, the repairs do not have to be subinstances of $D$, even for DCs, as we will see in Section \ref{sec:arepairs}.

 \ More concretely, given a possibly inconsistent instance $D$, a general class of repair semantics can be characterized through an abstract partial-order relation, $\preceq_D$,\footnote{That is, satisfying reflexivity, transitivity and anti-symmetry, namely $D_1 \preceq_D D_2 \mbox{ and } D_2 \preceq_D D_1 \ \Rightarrow D_1 = D_2$.} on instances of $D$'s schema that is parameterized by $D$.\footnote{These general {\em prioritized repairs} based on this kind of priority relations were introduced in \cite{stawo}, where also different priority relations and the corresponding repairs were investigated.} \ If we want to emphasize this dependence on the {\em priority relation} \ $\preceq_D$, we define the corresponding class of repairs of $D$ w.r.t. a set on ICs $\Sigma$ as: